total-typescript/total-typescript-book/book-content/chapters/08-classes.md

 console.log(loopFindingJazzRecords.#rating); // SyntaxError
 ```

+This would also fail at runtime, too!
+But TypeScript helps us catch this at compile time.

-Attempting to cheat by accessing it with a dynamic string will return `undefined` - and still give a TypeScript error.
+Attempting to cheat by accessing it with a dynamic string won't fail at runtime.
+But it will return `undefined` - and still give a TypeScript error.

 ```ts twoslash
 // @errors: 7053